hh-xiaohu/Event-based-Eye-Tracking-Challenge--1st-place-solution/README.md

 ```

 ## Test
 We provide two pre-trained [**models**](https://drive.google.com/drive/folders/18LC4IyezDinmEY8MwDWRepbQ2y-qzitj?usp=drive_link) , differing only in the training data.
 One is trained on the training set.
 The other is trained on both the training and validation sets together.
-The two models have the same p_10 accuracy, but there may be differences in p_error.
+Both models share identical p_10 accuracy, yet the one trained on the entire dataset exhibits a lower p_error, decreasing from 1.79 to 1.67.

 Set the paths of 'checkpoint' in test.sh, then run this: